janus-idp/backstage-showcase/showcase-docs/getting-started.md

     - User-related info: Locale, timezone, userAgent (browser and OS details).
     - Page-related info: Title, Category, Extension name, URL, path, referrer, search parameters.

-This ensures a thorough understanding of user interactions with the application while maintaining user anonymity and privacy.
+The telemetry data will only be used for internal analysis and product improvements.
+The collected data is analyzed to understand user interactions with the application while maintaining user anonymity and privacy.

-The data will be used only for internal analysis and product improvement.

-If you wish to enable telemetry data collection, follow the steps below.
+To enable or disable telemetry data collection and customize a telemetry destination, see the following sections.

 ### Enable Telemetry

-To turn on the telemetry you need to enable Segment provider plugin.
+To turn on the telemetry feature, you must enable the `analytics-provider-segment` plugin either using the Helm Chart or the RHDH Operator.

-#### When using Helm Chart
+#### Using Helm Chart

-Modify Helm values and add the following configuration:
+ Add the following code in your Helm configuration file:

 ```yaml
 global: